 Some plans offer additional gap coverage, so look for it on the plan information pages.

 There's more than one way to get prescription drug coverage with your Medicare benefits.
-The first way is by enrolling in one of the Medicare Prescription Drug Plans listed above.
+The first way is by enrolling in one of the Medicare Part D plans are an option Medicare beneficiaries can use to get prescription drug coverage.
+Part D plans provide cost-sharing on covered medications in four different phases: deductible, initial coverage, coverage gap, and catastrophic.
+Each... listed above.
 The second way to get help paying for your prescriptions is through one of the Montana Medicare Advantage Plans that include Part D.

 Frequently Asked Questions About Montana Medicare Part D Plans

 We evaluated all of the 2022 Medicare Part D plan options in Montana and came up with the following top plans based on their value and overall customer satisfaction:

 Medicare Part D plans adjust each year.
 For 2022 the average cost is around $32, but that varies slightly by location.
 To compare plans in Montana, which start around $20 per month, Montana, goto this page.